Fernandafmsf/Fernandafmsf/README.md

 - My name is Fernanda Fernandes and I'm 20 years old
 - I'm working on being a back-end developer and a problem solver.
 - I live in Rio de Janeiro - RJ, Brazil.
-- Finishing my degree in Analysis and Systems Development on Estácio.
+- Finished my degree in Analysis and Systems Development on Estácio.
 - I'm curious, adaptable and a fast learner who loves to share knowledge.

 ### Curiosities about me